 The Internet speed shown to you by speed test websites is not accurate!
 Yes, it is actively and passively affected by a number of factors:

 The servers used for testing speed may perform differently, depending upon their proximity to your location.
-Latency of course is the most affected factor here.
+Latency we just discussed, is the most dominant factor in this case.

 Drivers act like bridges between your hardware network card (that takes in and processes electrical inputs from LAN/WiFi Antenna) and your software/interfaces.
 A fault there can compromise speed, connectivity, latency, etc.